CZ-NIC/knot/doc/reference.rst

 via
 ---

-A source IP address which is used to communicate with the remote server.
-Optional source port specification can be appended to the address using ``@`` separator.
+An ordered list of source IP addresses.
+The first address with the same family as the destination address is used.
+Optional source port (default is random) can be appended to the address using ``@`` separator.

 Default: empty